-The Board of Directors, having been informed or having otherwise become aware of any of the situations mentioned in this section, shall examine the case as soon as possible and, taking into account the specific circumstances, shall decide, following a report from the Appointments and Remunerations Commission, on the measures to be adopted, such as opening an internal investigation, requesting the resignation of the director or proposing their termination to the General Meeting of Shareholders.
+The Board of Directors, having been informed or having otherwise known any of the situations mentioned in this section, will examine the case as soon as possible and, taking into account the specific circumstances, will decide, following a report from the Appointments and Remuneration Commission, the measures to be adopted, such as opening an internal investigation, requesting the resignation of the director or proposing their removal to the General Meeting of Shareholders.
 This will be reported in the Annual Corporate Governance Report, unless there are special circumstances that justify it, which must be recorded in the minutes.
-This is without prejudice to the information that the Company must disclose, if appropriate, at the time of the adoption of the corresponding measures.
+This is without prejudice to the information that the Company must disseminate, if appropriate, at the time of the adoption of the corresponding measures.

-Similarly, Article 22.1 of the Company's Board of Directors Regulations establishes that the independent non-executive directors of the Company shall cease to hold office "(...)" when they have held such office for an uninterrupted period of 12 years (...)".
+Similarly, Article 22.1 of the Company's Board of Directors Regulations establishes that the independent non-executive directors of the Company shall cease to hold office "(...) when they have held such office for an uninterrupted period of 12 years (...)".